 "Maximum Strength is the father of Body Comp"

 Why?
 Because the stronger one is the greater the stimulus of any form of Hypertrophy and Interval Training.

 The stronger one is and gets, the faster the Body Comp results.

 If you focus on pure metabolic adaptations, the greater the strength the greater the output and stimulus.

-If we talk a marathon runner for example, there is a need for maximal strength as maximal strength is needed for minimal ground contact time and maximal stride length.
+If we talk to a marathon runner for example, there is a need for maximal strength as maximal strength is needed for minimal ground contact time and maximal stride length.
 Which are key indicators of a great marathon time.
-Of course, a marathon runner does not need the maximal strength levels of a weightlifter.
-Precisely, they don’t even have to be close.
-Nonetheless, maximal strength is needed to run 42km as fast as possible.
+Of course, a marathon runner does not need the maximum strength levels of a weightlifter.
+Precisely, they don't even have to be close.
+Nonetheless, maximum strength is needed to run 42km as fast as possible.
 And often underrated on an Elite Level.
 Eliud Kipchoge who ran the new unofficial Marathon World Record of 1:59:40h a few months ago said that adding in strength training on 3 days a week made a difference for him in improving his elite level personal best and setting the new world record.